 (b) The Company is committed under twelve-year charter party agreements with COSCON and CSCL Asia to supply the vessel on a full-time basis for a fixed daily charter rate, once vessel construction is completed.
-The following table indicates the contractual delivery date for each of the two 3500 TEU vessels being built by Zheijiang and the eight 2500 TEU vessels that will be constructed by Jiangsu.
+The following table indicates the contractual delivery date for each of the two 3500 TEU vessels, eight 2500 TEU vessels and four 5100 TEU vessels being built by Zhejiang, Jiangsu and HHI respectively.